belindal/discrete-active-learning-coref/README.md

 ## References
-To cite our paper or code, please cite:
+If you found this useful, please cite:
 ```
 @InProceedings{li2020active,
     title={Active Learning for Coreference Resolution using Discrete Annotation},